bbc/psammead/packages/components/psammead-bulleted-list/README.md

 ### When not to use this component

-It's not ideal for ordered lists or for when you need a custom bullet.
-Use the standard <ol> or <ul> respectively in those cases.
+It's not ideal for when you need a custom bullet.
+Use the standard <ul> instead if you need to style your bullets.

 ### Accessibility notes